Fighting Disease: Yemen

-In late 1998, The Carter Center began to apply experience and knowledge gained from its Guinea Worm Eradication Program to work with Yemen and partner organizations to achieve control of trachoma.
-Surveys conducted in 1996 and 1999 in Yemen found that trachoma was the third leading cause of blindness in the nation and was prevalent among approximately 12 percent of all children younger than 5 years old.
+In 1998, The Carter Center began applying experience and knowledge gained from its Guinea Worm Eradication Program to help Yemen and partner organizations control trachoma.
+Surveys found that trachoma was the third leading cause of blindness in the nation and was prevalent among approximately 12 percent of all children younger than 5 years old.

-Program interventions focused on prevention of blinding trachoma through health education to promote better hygiene, improvements in environmental sanitation, and the distribution of antibiotics in endemic communities.
-These efforts were coordinated with surgery, performed by other partner organizations collaborating to correct advanced infections.
-Many obstacles existed to controlling trachoma in Yemen, including a lack of recognition of blindness as a health priority.
-Budgetary constraints and low government health coverage also complicated efforts to control the disease.
+Program interventions against trachoma focused on health education to promote better hygiene, improvements in environmental sanitation, and the distribution of antibiotics in endemic communities, coordinated with surgery performed by other partner organizations.
+Obstacles to controlling trachoma in Yemen included lack of recognition of blindness as a health priority, budgetary constraints, and low government health coverage.

 The Carter Center's work in Yemen ended in 2003.